Jerome Thomas: International career

 Thomas was named in the England squad for the 2002 UEFA European Under-19 Championship in Norway, and scored in England's opening game of the tournament, a 3–3 draw with Germany at the Nadderud Stadion on 22 July.
 He went on to be named in the England squad for the 2003 FIFA World Youth Championship in the United Arab Emirates, and played all three group games as England were eliminated in last place.
 He scored in a 4–1 win over Poland in a UEFA European Under-21 Championship qualifier at Hillsborough on 11 October 2005.

 Thomas was eligible to represent Guyana due to his Guyanese heritage.

 Post-playing career

 In 2021, Thomas was appointed Everton's academy area co-ordinator for London, having previously held a part-time scouting role at Chelsea.
 In July 2022, he took up the role of head of academy recruitment at Watford.
+In August 2023, he became head of Academy recruitment at Brighton & Hove Albion.